Carles-Figuerola/terraform/CONTRIBUTING.md

 Thank you for contributing!
 Here you'll find information on what to include in your Pull Request to ensure it is accepted quickly.

+ * For pull requests that follow the guidelines, we expect to be able to review and merge very quickly.
+ * Pull requests that don't follow the guidelines will be annotated with what they're missing.
+A community or core team member may be able to swing around and help finish up the work, but these PRs will generally hang out much longer until they can be completed and merged.

 ### Pull Request Lifecycle